Term Of The Day – Stair Step Reserving

 Doing this to reserves is very harmful for many reasons:

 - Affect insureds E-Mod negatively

-- Self insureds will not have accurate Loss Development Factor (LDF)
+- Self-insureds will not have an accurate Loss Development Factor (LDF)

-- Self insured client will not budget properly for future payments
+- Self-insured clients will not budget properly for future payments

 - Will cause actuarial or statistical work to have a built-in error

-- Use up adjuster’s time by constantly having to take time to increase reserves in system
+- Use up the adjuster’s time by constantly having to take time to increase reserves in the system

 - Not giving reinsurers timely notice

-Many years ago, some self insureds actually wanted this practice in place as to keep their Risk Factors low.
+Many years ago, some self-insureds wanted this practice in place to keep their Risk Factors low.
 This blew up in their face eventually as all files were reserved too low and did not reflect the risk of future payouts which is the underpinning for reserves.

 ©J&L Risk Management Inc Copyright Notice